-DBONPLOAD
+DBONPLOAD environment variable

-The DBONPLOAD environment variable specifies the name of the database that the onpload utility of the High-Performance Loader (HPL) uses.
+Use the DBONPLOAD environment variable to specify the name of the database that the onpload utility of the High Performance Loader (HPL) uses.

 If DBONPLOAD is set, onpload uses the specified name as the name of the database; otherwise, the default name of the database is onpload.